-- 111. There are circumstances when it is appropriate for staff in schools and colleges to use reasonable force to safeguard children and young people.
-The term 'reasonable force' covers the broad range of actions used by staff that involve a degree of physical contact to control or restrain children.
+127. There are circumstances when it is appropriate for staff in schools and colleges to use reasonable force to safeguard children and young people.
+The term 'reasonable

+39 Any person that has parental responsibility for the child; providers of funded early years education, designated teachers for previously looked-after children in maintained schools and academies, and any other person the authority considers appropriate for promoting the educational achievement of relevant children.

+40 A care leaver who is 16 or 17 (referred to in legislation as a 'relevant child' is defined in section 23A(2) of the Children Act 1989 as a child who is (a) not looked after (b) aged 16 or 17, and (c) was, before ceasing to be looked after by a local authority, looked after for a period of 13 weeks, or periods amounting in total to 13 weeks, beginning after s/he reached the age of 14 and ended after s/he reached the age of 16.

+force' covers the broad range of actions used by staff that involve a degree of physical contact to control or restrain children.
 This can range from guiding a child to safety by the arm, to more extreme circumstances such as breaking up a fight or where a young person needs to be restrained to prevent violence or injury.
 'Reasonable' in these circumstances means 'using no more force than is needed'.
-The use of force may involve either passive physical contact, such as standing between pupils or blocking a pupil's path, or active physical contact such as leading a pupil by the arm out of the classroom. - 112.
-Departmental advice for schools is available at Use of Reasonable Force in Schools. - 113.
-The department believes that the adoption of a 'no contact' policy at a school or college can leave staff unable to fully support and protect their pupils and students.
+The use of force may involve either passive physical contact, such as standing between pupils or blocking a pupil's path, or active physical contact such as leading a pupil by the arm out of the classroom.

+128. Departmental advice for schools is available at Use of Reasonable Force in Schools.

+129. The department believes that the adoption of a 'no contact' policy at a school or college can leave staff unable to fully support and protect their pupils and students.
 It encourages headteachers, principals, governing bodies and proprietors to adopt sensible policies, which allow and support their staff to make appropriate physical contact.
-The decision on whether or not to use reasonable force to control or restrain a child is down to the professional judgement of the staff concerned and should always depend on individual circumstances. - 114.
-When using reasonable force in response to risks presented by incidents involving children with SEN or disabilities or with medical conditions, schools and colleges should in considering the risks carefully recognise the additional vulnerability of these groups.
-They should also consider their duties under the Equality Act 201040 in relation to making reasonable adjustments, non-discrimination and their Public Sector Equality Duty.41 By planning positive and proactive behaviour support, for instance through drawing up individual behaviour plans for more vulnerable children, and agreeing them with parents and carers, schools and colleges can reduce the occurrence of challenging behaviour and the need to use reasonable force.
+The decision on whether or not to use reasonable force to control or restrain a child is down to the professional judgement of the staff concerned and should always depend on individual circumstances.

+130. When using reasonable force in response to risks presented by incidents involving children with SEN or disabilities or with medical conditions, schools and colleges should in considering the risks carefully recognise the additional vulnerability of these groups.
+They should also consider their duties under the Equality Act 201041 in relation to making reasonable adjustments, non-discrimination and their Public Sector Equality Duty.42 By planning positive and proactive behaviour support, for instance through drawing up individual behaviour plans for more vulnerable children, and agreeing them with parents and carers, schools and colleges can reduce the occurrence of challenging behaviour and the need to use reasonable force.

-40 Advice for Schools and Advice for Further and Higher Education.
+41 Advice for Schools and Advice for Further and Higher Education.

-41 Compliance with the Public Sector Equality Duty (PSED) is a legal requirement for schools and colleges that are public bodies.
+42 Compliance with the Public Sector Equality Duty (PSED) is a legal requirement for schools and colleges that are public bodies.
 The Equality and Human Rights Commission provides the following general guidance for schools that are subject to the PSED.